Sonic the Hedgehog (character): Animation

 The first three animated series featuring Sonic were created by the international company DiC.
 The first of these series, Adventures of Sonic the Hedgehog, premiered in 1993, and depicts Sonic and his friend Tails opposing Doctor Ivo Robotnik and his robots on the planet Mobius.
 Another animated series premiering the same year, simply titled Sonic the Hedgehog, depicts Sonic and a group of rebels aiming to defeat Robotnik in a futuristic version of Mobius.
 The third animated series, Sonic Underground, premiered in 1999, and features Sonic as the protagonist alongside his siblings Sonia and Manic.

 In 1996, a two-part OVA, Sonic the Hedgehog, was released in Japan.
 For the American release, the two episodes combined and released as Sonic the Hedgehog: The Movie by ADV Films.
 A new series, Sonic X, began airing in 2003.
 The 78-episode anime series detailed Sonic's struggle to protect the Chaos Emeralds from Eggman and new villains.
 Featuring a cross-world and interstellar journey, Sonic X depicted Sonic and his human friend Chris Thorndyke in quests to save the world.
 Sonic: Night of the Werehog is a short film produced by Sega's VE Animation Studio, released to coincide with the release of Sonic Unleashed.
 In the film, Sonic and Chip enter a haunted house, and must deal with two ghosts trying to scare them in attempt to win the heart of the girl ghost.
-Sonic also makes multiple cameo appearances in the Disney films, Wreck-It Ralph and its sequel Ralph Breaks the Internet.
+Sonic also makes multiple cameo appearances in the Disney films, Wreck-It Ralph (2012) and its sequel Ralph Breaks the Internet (2018).

 In October 2013, Sega announced a CGI animated series, Sonic Boom.
 The show ran for 104 11-minute episodes between 2014 and 2017 on Cartoon Network in the U.S. and the UK, and Canal J and Gulli in France.
 Sonic makes several appearances in 2014 anime Hi-sCoool!
 SeHa Girls and guest-stars in the OK K.O.!
 Let's Be Heroes episode "Let's Meet Sonic".

 In February 2021, Sonic Prime was announced by Netflix with a 2022 release window, though the series' development was initially revealed in a deleted tweet in December 2020.
 The show is primarily for children ages six to eleven, as well as longtime fans of the franchise.
 In October 2022, Netflix set its release for December.
-In the series, after recklessly breaking the Paradox Prism which breaks the entire universe and creates several alterative dimensions and versions of his friends, Sonic desperately seeks to restore them and embarks on a mission to find the shards of the Prism and fix it.
+In the series, after recklessly breaking the Paradox Prism which breaks the entire universe and creates several alternative dimensions and versions of his friends, Sonic desperately seeks to restore them and embarks on a mission to find the shards of the Prism and fix it.